excellalabs/modern-java/README-chapter-16.md

     _(solution in branch `exercise-16.2.2`)_

-1. 16.2.3 Making your code non-blocking (code against blocking APIs)
+1. 16.3.1 & 2 Making your code non-blocking (code against blocking APIs)

     Suppose that you have no control of the API implemented by the Shop class and that it provides only synchronous blocking methods.

     All the shops you have to query only provide a synchronous API (see beginning of 16.2).
-Do it without blocking:
+Do it without blocking.

+    First, just make it run in parallel but block on seperate threads:

     1. Implement a method with the following signature, which, given the name of a product, returns a list of strings.
 Each string contains the name of a shop and the price of the requested product in that shop, as follows: